Ghazale-jaberi/zahra-jaberiii/README.md

 # 💫 About Me:
-I am always looking to learn and<br>acquire new skills.
-I enjoy coding<br>because I get to work and learn<br>new skills every day.
-And I am<br>looking to update my knowledge<br>
+I am always looking to learn and acquire new skills.
+I enjoy coding because I get to work and learn<br>new skills every day.
+And I am looking to update my knowledge

 ## 🌐 Socials: